bl4drnnr/bl4drnnr/README.md

 A Software Engineer specializing in mostly JavaScript and web technologies.
 Professional experience with the technologies listed in the **toolbox** below.

-Interested in web development, network technologies, DevOps staff, cybersecurity and AI.
+Interested in coding - web development and AI, network technologies, DevOps staff and cybersecurity.

+A small list of things I'm interested in besides programming:
+- Trading 💰
+- Playing electro guitar 🎸
 ---

 🧰 Toolbox

+- 🏅 Javascript:
+  * Vue.js
+  * React
+  * Nuxt.js
+  * Node.js
+  * Express
+- 🐍 Python:
+  * Django
+- C#, ASP.NET Core (MVC)
 ---

 - 📫 How to reach me: bl4drnnr@protonmail.com
+- 🔑 PGP: